 SQL ROLLBACK transaction statement rolls back an explicit or implicit transaction to the beginning of the transaction.

-If savepoint is specified then it rolls back the transaction to a savepoint within the transaction.
+If a savepoint is specified, it rolls back the transaction to that specific savepoint within the transaction.

 Basically, it removes all the modification that is made from the beginning of the transaction or to specified savepoint.